History Of Holistic Medicine

 Western Europe embraced the herbal and hydrotherapy traditions of the conquering Roman armies from around 100 BCE to 100 CE.
 Traditional healers learned advanced herbal remedies and the local population learned the benefits of hydrotherapy from the many spas and mineral springs the Romans left behind.
 During medieval times cloistered monks experimented with and recorded many herbal remedies across Europe.

 Long before English settlers arrived, Native Americans were using holistic practices to treat both the physical body and the spirit.
 Medicine men and women were well versed in medicinal herbs and healing plants as well as incorporating healing rituals to sooth the spirit.
 In North America seven out of the ten best known modern herbal remedies were being used long before the first Europeans arrived.

-For thousands of years the holistic approach was the only one available.
+For thousands of years, the holistic approach was the only one available.
 There were no wonder drugs or advanced surgical techniques.
-Herbs, homeopathic remedies, and plant based compounds were the only treatment options for treating diseases and alleviating symptoms.
-Jan Christian Smuts introduced the term holistic medicine in 1926; however, this method of treating the whole person by natural means has been practiced for thousands of years, only the term holistic medicine is relatively new.
+Herbs, homoeopathic remedies, and plant-based compounds were the only treatment options for treating diseases and alleviating symptoms.
+Jan Christian Smuts introduced the term holistic medicine in 1926; however, this method of treating the whole person by natural means has been practised for thousands of years, only the term holistic medicine is relatively new.

 For an integrative holistic approach to the diagnosis and treatment of medical conditions, contact a holistic doctor in NYC- Dr Raphael Kellman, M.D. - Holistic Medicine Practice